Apr 17, 2024

 Tech-agnostic and API-only

 Saleor functionality is extended exclusively through its GraphQL API and synchronous webhooks.
 Unlike plugin-based platforms, which require developers to use the same language and stack as the platform, Saleor is tech-agnostic.
-No Saleor specialists are required to extend the platform.
+No proprietary standards or knowledge is required to extend Saleor platform.
+Your team can use the stack they already know weather this is TypeScript, Python, Ruby, Go, or something else.

 Digital ethics at the core